Al-Mu'ayyad Shaykh: Early career

+Reign

+The situation that Al-Mu'ayyad found in Cairo was chaotic, the plague was wreaking havoc on the population, famine reigned and the currency was devalued.
+Al-Mu'ayyad had to take corrective measures.
+The monetary situation was fixed, Bedouin incursions were repressed, and the agricultural production resumed with the price of cereals fell.

+Nauroz, emir of Damascus, refused to recognize Al-Mu'ayyad as new sultan, and proclaimed holy war under the pretext of the destitution of the caliph.
+In July 1414, Nauroz was defeated, arrested and put to death after being besieged in Damascus.

+After restoring order, Al-Mu'ayyad prepared to wage war in Anatolia.
+Tarsus had just been taken from the Ramadanids by Mehmed of Dulkadir.
+In 1415, Al-Muayyad returned Tarsus to the Ramadanid emir Shihāb al-Dīn Ahmad.
+In 1418, danger came from the Turkmen Qara Qoyunlu, where Tarsus was recaptured.
+Al-Mu'ayyad sent his son Ibrahim to regain what was lost, in which he managed to take Kayseri, Konya and Karaman.

+In the meantime, the Cypriots attempted a landing at Damour in 1413.
+Al-Mu'ayyad responded by organizing a landing on the island, which prompted King Janus to sign a peace agreement, despite continuing Catalan pirates' raids on the coasts of Egypt and Syria.

+Al-Mu'ayyad died on 13 January 1421 and was succeeded by his young son, Al-Muzaffar Ahmad.

 Family

 Shaykh's first wife was Khawand Khadija, whom he married before his accession to the throne.
 Another wife was Khawand Zaynab, the daughter of Sultan Barquq.
 She died in February–March 1423, and was buried in the mausoleum of her father.
 Another wife was Khawand Sa'adat.
 She was the daughter of Sirgitmish, and was the mother of his son Sultan Al-Muzaffar Ahmad.
 After Shaykh's death, she married Sultan Sayf ad-Din Tatar.
 She died in 1430.
 One of his concubines was Qutlubay, a Circassian.
 She was the mother of his son Sidi Ibrahim.
 After Shaykh's death she married Amir Inal al-Jakami.
 Ibrahim married Satita, daughter of Sultan An-Nasir Faraj.
 His only daughter was Khawand Asiya.
 She died in 1486.

-Architecture

-He has built the Mosque of Sultan al-Muayyad and Maristan of al-Mu'ayyad.